unicornunicode/FACT/README.md

 # Manual Deployment

-You'll need Python 3.9+ on your controller node and worker nodes, and a PostgreSQL database.
+You'll need Python 3.9+ on your controller node and worker nodes.

 Install FACT on the controller node and worker nodes with:
 ```sh